 4. When selecting books, toys and children’s shows:

 DO be sure to include children with differences (whether it’s hair or skin color, glasses, special needs, etc.) and be present to answer any questions your child may have.
-An few excellent books to start with are Don’t Call Me Special by Pat Thomas or It’s Okay to Be Different by Todd Parr.
+Two excellent books to start with are Don’t Call Me Special by Pat Thomas and It’s Okay to Be Different by Todd Parr.

 As caregivers, we can gently shape social behaviors by teaching children to be accepting and kind while exploring their curiosity.
-By ensuring your child has opportunities to be around others who are different from her on a regular basis, normality will be established and your child will begin to understand that people are people—regardless of these differences.
+By ensuring your child has opportunities to be around others who are different from her on a regular basis, you can help your child understand that people are people—regardless of these differences.

 Check out more resources to help your child develop positive character traits.